Today, you’re going to discover the best day trips from Dublin.

 HILL OF TARA AND STONE OF DESTINY

-Cnoc na Teamhrach, better known as the Hill of Tara, acted as the seat of the 142 High Kings of Ireland.
+Cnoc an Teamhrach, better known as the Hill of Tara, acted as the seat of the 142 High Kings of Ireland.

 And was the center of politics, ceremony, celebration, and religion in the country for thousands of years.

 The history of the Hill of Tara dates back thousands of years.
-Since prehistoric times this mystical hill has been known as Temair, which means the dwelling of the gods.
+Since prehistoric times, we have known this mystical hill as the Temair, which means the dwelling of the gods.

-There’s also the nearby earthworks and burial chamber of Newgrange, which dates back to the Neolithic era.
+There are also the nearby earthworks and burial chambers of Newgrange, which date back to the Neolithic era.

 And a more recently built chapel and graveyard sit at the base of the hill.

-However, the Stone of Destiny, a sheer waist-high menhir jutting up from the center of the hill, is the main attraction.
+However, the Stone of Destiny, a sheer waist-high menhir jutting up from the center of the hill, is the major attraction.

-Awash in the Irish legends of gods, myth says that when the true king of Ireland touches the stone that it will let out a tremendous roar.
+Awash in the Irish legends of gods, the myth says that when the true king of Ireland touches the stone it will let out a tremendous roar.